-Determination, stubborn resolve, and knowledge are all imperative to face addiction but sometimes even if you do beat it, something grabs hold and pulls you back in, making the process of recovery all the more challenging.
+Determination, stubborn resolve, and knowledge are all imperative to face addiction.
+But sometimes even if you do beat it, something grabs hold and pull you back in, making the process of going through the stages of recovery all the more challenging.
 In fact, addiction relapse can often be more difficult to manage than addiction in its general form.
 But it is not impossible and one of the most critical steps in long-term recovery is awareness of relapse triggers and knowing what to do when they appear.

 The Addiction Cycle and Stages of Relapse

-As a refresher for those unfamiliar, addiction is driven by two common actions: impulse and compulsion.
+As a refresher for those unfamiliar, addictions are driven by two common actions: impulse and compulsion.
 Built on that foundation, addiction starts a three-stage cycle.

-- Addiction, defined as binging on a specific substance.
+- Addiction, defined as bingeing on a specific substance.

 - Withdrawal, consisting of receiving treatment and reaching sobriety.